 Club values are the most important thing at the club.
 These values are at the core of everything that happens at the club.

 Club values are important.
-The club has formal values but most of the club won’t know what they are.
+The club has considered values but most of the club won’t know what they are.

-Club values aren’t spelled out, although the leaders are great role models.
+Club values haven’t really ever been considered, although the leaders are great role models.

 Club values are not important.
 Individual leaders have their own direction and clash with others.